-With the various HEIDENHAIN 3-D touch probe systems you can:
+The various HEIDENHAIN 3-D touch probes enable you to:

 - Automatically align workpieces

 - Quickly and precisely set datums

 - Measure the workpiece during program run

 - Measure and inspect tools

 All of the touch probe functions are described in the User's Manual for Cycle Programming.
 Please contact HEIDENHAIN if you need a copy of this User's Manual.
 ID: 679 220-xx.